metasfresh/metasfresh-documentation/_webui_collection/EN/Create_discount_schema.md

 1. In the field **Break Discount %** enter a percentage.
  >**Note:** If this percentage is a negative amount, the discount will be treated as a surcharge at the point of calculation.

-1. Click "Done" to close the window and add the pricing conditions to the list.
+1. Click "Done" to close the overlay window and add the pricing conditions to the list.
  >**Note:** Repeat steps 6 to 10 to add further pricing conditions, such as for tiered discounts or discounts for additional products/product categories.

 ## Next steps